Calculator in React

 Updating Calculator Screen

-Now we need to set and update the values of screen, for that we have added a function named updateCalc.
+Now we need to set and update the values of the screen, for that, we have added a function named updateCalc.
 In this function, we are checking some conditions to verify the initial values are any operator or calc is empty, If yes then we will simply return.
-Then we have updated calc’s value using setCalc where we are just concatenating the entered value.
-And we have updated our digits with an onclick event, in which we are just pushing the number to the screen by simply calling this updateCalc function.
+Then we have updated the calc’s value using setCalc where we are just concatenating the entered value.
+We have updated our digits with an onclick event, in which we are just pushing the number to the screen by simply calling this updateCalc function.

-After that we have set value of the result, if their ops do not contain any number then we just simply put in the result.
-Now we have updated our dynamic result with the state named result, and also we have applied click event on all of the operators and symbols where we are calling updateCalc function to print the entered button.
-Then we have added a function on “=” button to calculate the equation. and Also another click event function on delete button.
+After that we set the value of the result, if their ops do not contain any number then we simply put in the result.
+Now we have updated our dynamic result with the state named result, and also we have applied the click event on all of the operators and symbols where we are calling the updateCalc function to print the entered button.
+Then we added a function on the “=” button to calculate the equation. and Also another click event function on the delete button.

 const createDigits = () => {